azzaantar95/Java-Mentorship-Tasks-6-Months/task-1.md

 5. Must be a Web-based application accessible via browsers.
 ________________________________________
  2. ## Domain (Define the Problem)
-Currently, the company’s vacation request process is manual and slow employees must submit requests that go through managers and HR clerks, often taking several days.
+Currently, the company’s vacation request process is manual and slow.
+Employees must submit requests that go through managers and HR clerks, often taking several days.
  Problem to Solve:-
 Create an automated system that:
 •	Simplifies and speeds up leave requests.